-Criteria Strengths Provide specific evidence or examples of commendations.
-Challenges and Concerns Provide specific evidence or examples of areas for improvement. □ Text-based evidence: Lessons facilitate rich text-based discussions and responses driven by thought-provoking questions about common texts (including read alouds and other media). □ Writing from sources: Lessons provide opportunities for students to routinely draw evidence from texts and present ideas and information through writing and/or drawing and speaking. □ Academic vocabulary: Lessons focus on explicitly building students' vocabulary and concepts of syntax. □ Balanced of Informational to Literary text: In K-2, there is a 50/50 balance of informational and literary texts. ng s I ualitative Summary of Evidence ating Scale for Part II: Select only one to support your summary above. □4- Meets almost all or all of the criteria with strong conn □3- Meets most of the criteria with strong connections be □2- Meets some of the criteria, but connection between s tween standards and lessons.
+II: Key Shifts are Evident Criteria Strengths Provide specific evidence or examples of commendations.
+Challenges and Concerns Provide specific evidence or examples of areas for improvement.
+Text-based evidence: Lessons facilitate rich text-based discussions and responses driven by thought-provoking questions about common texts (including read alouds and other media).
+Writing from sources: Lessons provide opportunities for students to routinely draw evidence from texts and present ideas and information through writing and/or drawing and speaking.
+Academic vocabulary: Lessons focus on explicitly building students' vocabulary and concepts of syntax.
+Balanced of Informational to Literary text: In K-2, there is a 50/50 balance of informational and literary texts.
+Qualitative Summary of Evidence Rating Scale for Part II: Select only one to support your summary above. □4- Meets almost all or all of the criteria with strong connection □3- Meets most of the criteria with strong connections between 1- Meets some of the criteria, but connection between stand 1- Meets few of the criteria and connections between standa 1- Does not meet the criteria. • classroom.

-classroom.
 Supports and scaffolds should draw students back to the text and provide strategies for vocabulary acquisition.
 All scaffolding and supports require ongoing formal and informal assessments that provide multiple opportunities for students to demonstrate their proficiency, both cooperatively and independently.
 Scaffolding is not just intended for struggling students, but also for students who are ready for above grade-level work.

 III Instructional Supports Build Proficiency and Independence.
 Criteria Strengths Provide specific evidence or examples of commendations.
 Challenges or Concerns Provide specific evidence or examples of areas for improvement.
 Equal Access to Text: Lessons provide all students with multiple opportunities to engage with text (including read alouds) of appropriate complexity for the grade level.
 Close Reading Techniques: Lessons make reading texts closely (including read alouds) a central focus of instruction and includes opportunities for students to ask and answer text-dependent questions.
 Evidence of Differentiation: Considerations are made for students with disabilities, English learners, and students who are performing at or below grade level.
 Extensions are Appropriate: Provides extensions for students who read above grade level.
-Qualitative Summary of Evidence Rating Scale for Part III: Select only one to support your summary above.
-4- Meets almost all or all of the criteria with strong connections between standards and lessons.
-3- Meets most of the criteria with strong connections between standards and lessons.
-2- Meets some of the criteria, but connection between standards and lesson is questionable.
-1- Meets few of the criteria and connections between standards and lessons is vague or weak.
-0- Does not meet the criteria.
+Qualitative Summary of Evidence Rating Scale for Part III: Select only one to support your summary above. □4- Meets almost all or all of the criteria with strong connection □3- Meets most of the criteria with strong connections between □2- Meets some of the criteria, but connection between stand □1- Meets few of the criteria and connections between stand □0- Does not meet the criteria. en standards and lessons. lards and lesson is questionable.

-Part IV Background: Since assessment drives instruction, lessons include regular formative and summative measures to determine whether students are mastering standards-based content and skills.
+students are mastering standards-based content and skills.